RedAngel121/NytePack/README.md

 ## Pack Build Rules are as follows:
 1. No Easy Teleporting items or players (Stargates Exception)
 2. No Easy Backpacks or On-Person Inventory Storage (Toolbelt and Agricraft Pouch Exceptions or similar item specific inv spaces)
-3. Pack Theme is more Dieselpunk/Factory with long-term goals and community play, Endgame TBD (InterPlanetary Travel? what about Stargates?)
+3. Pack Theme is more Dieselpunk/Factory with long-term goals and community play, Endgame TBD (InterPlanetary/Travel/Stargates)
 4. Crafting Recipes Inter-Connectivity is desired between most mods for increased complexity pack longevity
 5. Power storage, production, and transfer, will be handled in world and not by items on the player (to the best of ability)
 6. Player travel will be with large scale projects such as Planes/Trains/Stargates/Rockets and not on person items I.E. jetpacks (apoth excluded)

 ## More Immediate Settings and Changes
-1. We need to dive into Vein Mining Enchant configs (and by extension Farming options) to determine how Vein Mining is actually going to affect the player hunger and tool durability.
+1. I need to dive into Vein Mining Enchant configs (and by extension Farming options) to determine how Vein Mining is actually going to affect the player hunger and tool durability.
-2. Right now we want EXTREMELY large veins sparsely placed in the world, no other ore gen exists other than Create's world gen stuff
+2. Right now I have large veins sparsely placed in the world, no other ore gen exists other than Create's world gen stuff
 3. "Ore Factories" will have different ways of processing ore per type:
+  - Initial layout will be one raw chunk of ore in a furnace makes a nugget
+  - One raw ore chunk in create mixer makes 1-3 nuggets
+  - 1 raw ore in a crushing wheel makes 1-2 crushed ore, then into washer makes 2-4 nuggets each
   - More complex ore processing will yield better results
-  - Initial layout will be one raw chunk of ore in a furnace makes a nugget
-  - One raw ore chunk in create mixer makes multiple nuggets
     - Mekanism (not included) is a good example of this
-4. We need to hash out Currency and Proper Chunk Claiming and how to pay for it through/with Lightmans Currency.
+4. I need to hash out Currency and Proper Chunk Claiming and how to pay for it through/with Lightmans Currency.
-  - How does this factor into Starting Cash?
-Mob Cash Drops?
-Chest Loot?
-Taxes? and other options?
+  - How does this factor into:
+    - Starting Cash?
+5i
+    - Mob Cash Drops? deep dive
+    - Chest Loot? mostly fixed
+    - Taxes? meh...
-  - What options do we have for purchasing chunk loading times? cant find anything on this yet... find a chunk loader that accepts "fuel"?
+  - What options do I have for purchasing chunk loading times? cant find anything on this yet... find a chunk loader that accepts "fuel"?

-## Update to 1.20.1 in June 2024
-### New Additions
+### New Additions and Changes
 - Add [Quark DynTrees Compat](https://www.curseforge.com/minecraft/mc-mods/dynamic-trees-quark) when it's available
 - Mechano?
 (Unreleased Mod Still Under Heavy Development / Might need to consider New Age in the meantime)
+- Modify Ore Gen:
+  - less gold/redstone
+  - wtf coal biome?! its fungal caves so fix that
+  - Terralith (deep dive) (coal biome?!?!)
+  - Incendium (deep dive)
+  - Emeralds (missing files)

 # Balance is Key!
 Check These Out:
 ### QOL: